pods-finance/remote-echidna/README.md

 - [ ] Create a better way to visualize echidna output
 - [ ] Create a better way to monitor echidna ETA (depends on [crytic/echidna#975](https://github.com/crytic/echidna/issues/975))
 - [ ] Create AMI with all required software instead of [installing everything](./terraform/user_data.tftpl) at each time (would speed up about 1min)
+- [ ] Verify best instance for the job